 So Thanksgiving is just around the corner.
 Every family has their traditional sides and for my family, you can never have Thanksgiving without mac and cheese.
 It's almost more important than the turkey!
 While I usually just make my baked cheddar mac and cheese, I thought this year I might change it up and make a baked mac and cheese with bacon.

 How did I come about this gouda mac and cheese you might ask?
 Well my best friend, Chris, visited me a few years ago in Portland.
 The first night he was visiting, I decided to make a beer can chicken and some smoked gouda bacon mac and cheese.
-Now the beer can chicken did not turn out but that's a story for another time, but the smoked gouda mac and cheese was outstanding!
+Now the beer can chicken did not turn out but that's a story for another time, but the smoked gouda mac and cheese was outstanding.
+I've since learned my lessons and come up with a smoked beer can chicken recipe that is much better!
 It was so good, that when Chris visited a couple of months ago, he asked if I could make it again.

 Never one to turn down mac and cheese, I didn't hesitate.
 The problem was I hadn't written down the recipe I made back then so I did my best to recreate it.
 Luckily for us, I think it turned out even better!
 So if you're looking for a great side for Thanksgiving or just love some bacon mac and cheese, this one just might be what you're looking for!

 What Ingredients are in this Smoked Gouda Bacon Mac and Cheese?

 - Unsalted butter